Shooting From The Saddle Vol. 02: Bikepacking Photography Gear

 Santa Fe, NM

-I tour with a full frame Canon 6D DLSR.
+I tour with a full frame Canon 5D Mk2 DLSR.
 Given it’s brick-like weight and proportions, it’s not a camera I’d recommend to everyone.
-The body alone tips the scales at almost 750g.
-Factor in a few lenses, and my camera gear soon weighs far more than anything else I carry.
+The body alone tips the scales at over 800g.
+Factor in two or three lenses, and my camera gear soon weighs far more than anything else I carry.

 This said, if I was starting afresh and looking for more than a high end compact camera, I’d be considering Fuji, Sony and Olympus’ latest range of mirrorless models, any of which are nigh on perfect for bikepacking photographers.
 If you’re aiming to broaden your photographic horizons, mirrorless cameras offer all the creative control and lens options of a DSLR, without most of the heft and space.